CaelFormanek/CaelFormanek-HW3/README.md

 When we think of the human brain, we know it gives us thoughts, emotions, the ability to physically move, and even the ability to type this sentence.
 We tend to think of computers as being advanced because they can do some things faster than the brain, but in reality, the brain tends to be much more efficient at learning and computing things in the daily life.
 In which ways are programming languages mimicking the behavior of the human brain?
 In what ways does the brain do things better than any programming language?
 If it does this thing better, is it possible to make a programming language that is eventually better than the human brain?
 Is it possible to build a program that truly exhibits the emotion of a human brain rather than simply mimicking it?
 Is it possible that in the future, we can use programming languages to help the brain work better (can we have some sort of bio-technology with a programming that teaches brains how to learn faster)?
 Can everything that the brain does (giving the signal to move a finger, thinking of a loved one, giving the signal to blink) be represented as a step in a programming language?

 ## LLM Conversation
 For this set of questions, I had a conversation with ChatGPT.
 My goal was to have a "discussion" style dialogue, in which I asked ChatGPT about these questions as if it were a philosopher (you will see this in the conversation).
 I did not include every question in this README, but rather the ones that struck me as interesting (although I attempted to weave some of these other questions into the conversation as well).
+Please visit references section for linked articles.

 ### Pre-Prompt
 - **Me:**